Skip to main content

 Probiotics in food

-Probiotics can be found in fermented foods such as yoghurt, kefir, sauerkraut, pickles, kimchi, and kombucha.
-These foods are not only nutritious but also provide a natural source of healthy bacteria.
+You can find probiotics in fermented foods such as yoghurt, kefir, sauerkraut, gherkins, kimchi and kombucha.
+These foods naturally contain live micro-organisms as a result of fermentation.

 What do probiotics do?